lontiplatform/martini-docker-stack-template/README.md

 CASSANDRA_PASSWORD=your_cassandra_password
 ```

+> You can adjust or extend this file based on the external databases you plan to use.

 ### Environment Variables in `docker-compose.yml`

 * `MR_TRACKER_DATABASE_NAME` sets the name of the external database used by Martini Tracker.
 * `MR_TRACKER_ENABLE_EMBEDDED_DATABASE=false` disables the embedded Nitrite database in favor of external DBs, in this case it uses Cassandra for Tracker.

+> **Note:** If you prefer not to use an external database for Tracker (e.g., Cassandra), you can revert to the embedded **Nitrite** database by simply removing or commenting out the related `MR_TRACKER_*` environment variables in the `docker-compose.yml` file.
+Martini will automatically fall back to using the embedded database.

 ## Usage